davidlattimore/wild/CONTRIBUTING.md

   maintainer.
 I love talking about this stuff, so feel free to set up a video call to discuss.
   You're also welcome to PM me on the [rust-lang zulip](https://rust-lang.zulipchat.com/).

+## Meetings

+We try to have about one video call per month.
+To add this to your calendar, join the [wild-dev-meetings](https://groups.google.com/g/wild-dev-meetings) google group.
+If this doesn't work for some reason, come and talk to us on Zulip and we'll try to find another way to add you.

 ## Ways you can contribute

 * Use `wild` and let us know your experiences, or file issues for problems found.